Purdue-CS193/homework-0-riasaxena51/index.md

 - The TAs are super witty, helpful, and encouraging
 - The class helps get a good grasp on the subject and prepares us for the labwork
 - The style of teaching is very effective and enjoyable
+- Can interact and get our doubts resolved in class as the lecture hall is not big

 **Bold** and _Italic_ and `Code` text